 The Commission has organized the Agency, as shown in Figure III-1 - TANC Organization Chart, to provide for the governance, management, and conduct of TANC's activities.
-All decisions are made by the Commission except for those specifically delegated to TANC Chair, TANC General Manager, TANC Assistant General Manager, TANC Committees, or other officers of the Agency.
+All decisions are made by the Commission except for those specifically delegated to TANC Chair, TANC General Manager, TANC and COTP Committees, or other officers of the Agency.
 The decision to adopt this Plan will be made by the TANC Commission and the COTP Management Committee.
 TANC also designates a representative to the COTP Management Committee, the governing body for the Project.
 The COTP Management Committee provides managerial and policy direction, cooperation, the interchange of information, and decisions and consultation among those entities that constructed, own, operate, and have transmission entitlements on the Project (i.e. COTP Participants).
 TANC is the Project Manager, and is responsible for all the direction, conduct, coordination, management, and completion of all Project work.
 As the Project Manager, TANC chairs the COTP Management Committee.
-The Management Committee oversees and approves all Project work on behalf of the Project Participants:
+The Management Committee oversees and approves all Project work on behalf of the COTP Participants and includes representatives from each of the six Project Participants:

-- TANC

-- San Juan Water District

-- Carmichael Water District

-- WAPA - City of Redding

-• PG&E

-TANC is the primary owner and Project Manager for the COTP, and as a result, is responsible for providing for the overall management, operation and maintenance of the COTP, and approval of this Plan.
+- TANC San Juan Water District Carmichael Water District - WAPA City of Redding - Carmichael Water DisPG&E - TANC is the primary owner and Project Manager for the COTP, and is responsible for providing for the overall management, operation and maintenance of the COTP, and approval of this Plan.

-The TANC General Manager5 will have the overall management responsibility for overseeing implementation of this Plan.
+The TANC General Manager will have the overall management responsibility for overseeing implementation of this Plan.
 TANC's General Manager directs and manages the professionals engaged by the Agency to carry out its activities in accordance with the direction provided by the TANC Commission and COTP Management Committee.